Frequently Asked Questions

 If you signed a warning letter: Yes.
 If a warning letter was approved for your case, you may still S/F the course, because your instructor and the board chair both agree your behavior was minor and due primarily to inexperience.
 Internal to the University, warning letters are considered improper conduct, not quite the same as a policy violation.

 If you signed an IRWP: No. If you receive a grade reduction in a course because of an academic honesty infraction (rather than improper conduct), you may not drop, withdraw, or declare an S/F in the course.
-Your behavior was not considered minor or due to inexperience.
+Your behavior was not considered minor and due to inexperience.
 If you have taken the above actions (drop, withdraw, S/F), you will be reinstated in the course/the S/F designation will be rescinded.

 When will the confidential hold on my academic records be released?